 The desert bighorn, Ovis canadensis nelsoni, ranges through the dry, desert mountains of eastern California, much of Nevada, northwestern Arizona, and southern Utah.
 Across its entire range, the total population is about 13,000.
-Between 200 and 300 bighorn live in Joshua Tree National Park.
+It is estimated that 100 to 200 bighorn live in Joshua Tree National Park.

 Male sheep, called rams, often weigh over 200 pounds.
 They can be recognized by their massive brown horns.
 The horns curl back over the ears, down and up past the cheeks.
 By the time a ram is seven or eight years of age, he can have a set of horns with a full curl, a spread of 30 inches, and a weight of almost 30 pounds.
 Horn size is a symbol of rank in the herd.
 However, many rams rub off the ends of their horns (called "brooming") because they interfere with their vision.
 Ewes, the females, are smaller than rams and have shorter, smaller horns that never exceed half a curl.
 Ewes seldom venture from their natal herd, but rams wander rather frequently.